p058/p058.github.io/_posts/2018-01-30-yolo-object-detection.markdown

 ![raw_image]({{site.baseurl}}/images/raw_image.png){:class="img-responsive"}

-**Step 2:** The resized image is passed through a CNN (we will talk about the CNN later) and we get the output tensor of size (num_channels, cell_width, cell_height) and after we convert the output to bbox coordinates and plot them, we get something like this:
+**Step 2:** The resized image is passed through CNN (we will talk about the CNN later) and we get an output tensor of size (num_channels, cell_width, cell_height) and after we convert the output tensor to actual bbox coordinates and plot them, we get something like this:

 ![img_with_all_outputs]({{site.baseurl}}/images/img_with_all_outputs.png){:class="img-responsive"}

+In the above image, there are 5 * 13 * 13 = 845 bounding boxes.

-Raw PyTorch code to convert the CNN output to actual output would look something like this, this is basically code for the above equations.
+PyTorch code to convert the CNN output to actual bbox output would look something like this, this is basically code for the above equations.

 breakdown the CNN output